XXIV Army Corps (Wehrmacht): History

 The Generalkommando der Grenztruppen Saarpfalz was created in October 1938 in Kaiserslautern in army sector XII under the command of General der Pioniere Walter Kuntze as one of three such general commands.
 On August 26, 1939, the corps was mobilized and on September 17 of the same year renamed to 24th Army Corps.
 At the start of World War II it contained several regiments of border infantry in addition to the three Infantry-Divisions.
 The corps was assigned to the 1st Army of Army Group C from the beginning of the Phoney War until the end of the Battle of France; and operated primarily defensively on the western border.
 In the final phase of the Battle of France, it participated in the breakthrough of the Maginot Line.
 Afterwards it remained in France until November 1940, when it was transferred back to the homeland and converted into a motorized army corps.

 1941

-In May 1941, the corps was transferred to German-occupied Poland, where it was assigned to the 2nd Panzer Army of Army Group Centre under Colonel General Heinz Guderian.
+In May 1941, the XXIV.
+Armeekorps (mot.) was transferred to German-occupied Poland, where it was assigned to the 2nd Panzer Army of Army Group Centre under Colonel General Heinz Guderian.
 Here it took part in the encirclement battles at Białystok–Minsk, Smolensk, Kiev and Bryansk and afterwards in the advance on Tula.
 During the Battle of Moscow in the winter of 1941/42 it had to withdraw back to Bryansk.